 - 1. Maximizing ventilation: Facilities has set the HVAC systems to operate at the maximum feasible ventilation rates within the limits of the system and prevailing weather conditions. - 2.
 Maximizing outdoor air intake: HVAC systems have been set to draw as much fresh outside air into each school as feasible, within the limits of system design and prevailing weather conditions. - 3.
-Improving filtration: Facilities has upgraded the filters installed in the building HVAC systems to the maximum level the system can support, at minimum MERV 11 and MERV 13 where possible. - 4.
-Increasing operating times: HVAC systems have been programmed to operate for extended periods of time up to 24 hours per day depending on the limits of the system. - 5.
-Ionization systems have been added to most HVAC systems.
-Ionizers increase the capture of viruses, bacteria, mold and smoke in the filtration system. - 6.
-Where ionization was not feasible, HEPA filters and Air Scrubbers have been deployed.
+Improving filtration: Facilities has upgraded the filters installed in the building HVAC systems to the maximum level the system can support, typically MERV 13. - 4.
+Increasing operating times: HVAC systems have been programmed to operate for extended periods of time up to 24 hours per day depending on the limits of the system.